RUCOGS/rucogs-infrastructure-docs/docs/devops/hosting.md

 ### Lets Encrypt

 An important part of setting up the server is getting SSL/TLS certificates.
 These certificates let you encrypt traffic to the server, making communication more secure.
-Sites that have SSL/TLS certificats will show a lock icon in the browser when connecting to them.
+Sites that have SSL/TLS certificates will show a lock icon in the browser when connecting to them.
 If you are using NGINX, you can follow [this NGINX guide on setting up Let's Encrypt.](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/).

 !!! note

     It's important to pass on hosting of the backend as new Webmasters replace old ones.

     Member who is hosting the backend and discord bot as of **5/27/23**:

     - Alan Tong (Linode Nanode - $5 a month)